tbwa233/ADA-SAM/README.md

 # ADA-SAM
-This repository contains the implementation of PolyCL.
+This repository contains the implementation of ADA-SAM.
 Our publications for this project are listed below:

 Our proposed model performs joint semi-supervised classification and segmentation by employs a novel gradient feedback mechanism which forms a learnable connection between segmentation and classification branches by using the segmentation gradients to guide and improve the classification predictions.